noahgb1/simplechat/deployers/bicep/README.md

   Note: Check App Setting "MICROSOFT_PROVIDER_AUTHENTICATION_SECRET" for a secret value created by configuring the Authentication.
 This secret will be added to your App Registration as well.

+- Deployment Center

+  The deployer can get messed up here.
+Make sure the correct values are being displayed for your registry settings.

+  Container Type: Single Container

+  Registry source: Azure Container Registry

+  Subscription Id: [Your subscription]

+  Authentication: Managed Identity

+  Identity: Managed identity deployer deployed

+  Registry: [Name of the ACR: e.g. SomeRegistry]

+  Image: simplechat

+  Tag: 2025-05-29_1

+  Startup file or command: [Blank]

 - Restart & Test: Restart the App Service and test the Web UI.

+- Open Monitoring > Log stream and make sure the container has loaded and is ready.

 ### Azure AI Search